 Is it suited to people of all fitness levels?
 If not, do you have a specific program in mind?

 “Yes it is!
 You don’t have to do all of the sessions in the week, just do what you feel you can and try to keep the sessions in order.
 You might be someone who wants to start only doing 2-3 sessions a week, which means the plan will span a fortnight instead.”

 We’ve still got a whole lot of winter left, so it’s not too late to begin working on your health and fitness journey!
 To jumpstart those summer body goals, follow the link through to Kayne’s fitness website for more information on the ‘Booty & Body’ fitness plan.
-Pair your fitness plan with a healthy diet from Macros, with $30 off your first order when you use the code ‘MEALPREP30‘ at checkout!
+Pair your fitness plan with a healthy diet from Macros, with $30 off your first order until 18 of August, 2021 when you use the code ‘MEALPREP30‘ at checkout!